-- Parents will be informed and asked to be actively involved in possible solutions to the behaviour problem - A behaviour record (ABC form) will be kept.
+- Parents will be informed and asked to be actively involved in possible solutions to the behaviour problem - A behaviour record will be kept by the teacher (not on CPOMS).
 Though it must be recognised that this in itself can be extremely time consuming and stressful for teaching staff.